merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

                 -O thiebautii-vs-macleodii-gap1 \
                 --maximum-gaps 1 \
                 --use-equivalent-amino-acids \
-                --exclude-pathway-maps 00061,00121,00190,00195,00196,00511,00542,00543 \
+                --exclude-pathway-maps 00121,00190,00195,00196,00511,00542,00543 \
                 -T 4
 ```

-This time, the number of predictions from the Pathway Map walk approach is a little bit smaller (122 predictions, compared to 128 from before).
-Some predictions likely went away because we excluded an additional Pathway Map.
-But the top-ranked results in the table above mostly didn't change, except for some of the reaction chains getting a bit longer.
+We get the same number of predictions from the Pathway Map walk approach as before (128), which means that allowing for the gap didn't help us catch any additional potential exchanges.
+The top-ranked results in the table above mostly didn't change, except for some of the reaction chains getting a bit longer.

 **Exercise 3: what predictions in the output look reasonable or interesting?**
 So now is the time to do some targeted searches through the rest of the file.
 You can look through the rest of the predictions using whatever strategy you think is best.
 I would recommend focusing on our first set of output files (the ones made without considering gaps), as those are more stringent and seem to be more reliable predictions overall.
 Once you have an answer, feel free to check some of the examples I noticed in the Show/Hide box below.